Frequently Asked Questions

 Mercury levels between two individual tuna can vary widely even between two tuna of the same size, same school and from the same location.
-We’ve tested over 1,000,000 fish for mercury levels and tested wild tuna with mercury levels over the FDA mercury limit of 1.0 parts per million (ppm).
-That’s why Safe Catch tests every single fish to strict mercury limits and Safe Catch is the only brand that tests every single fish for mercury.
+We’ve tested over 2,000,000 fish for mercury levels and tested wild tuna with mercury levels over the FDA mercury limit of 1.0 parts per million (ppm).
+That’s why Safe Catch tests every single tuna and salmon to strict mercury limits and Safe Catch is the only brand that tests every single tuna and salmon for mercury.

-Because we are the only brand that tests every single tuna to a strict mercury limit, we are the only brand that can ensure the mercury content of the fish in each product will not exceed the posted limit.
-We test 100% of fish while no other brand tests even 0.1% of their fish.
+Because we are the only brand that tests every single tuna and salmon to a strict mercury limit, we are the only brand that can ensure the mercury content of the salmon or tuna in each product will not exceed the posted limit.
+We test every single salmon and tuna (100%) while no other brand tests even 0.1% of their fish.

 No other brand tests every fish to a mercury limit.

 A Peer reviewed Independent study of Light Tuna on store shelves shows mercury levels that range over 1.00 ppm mercury*.